 Let $g$ be a geometric point of $G$.
 If $g$ is strongly regular, then it is regular semisimple, i.e.~the multiplicity of the eigenvalue $1$ in the adjoint action of $g$ on $\mathfrak{g}$ is as small as possible.
 It is clear that the regular semisimple locus is the pullback of an open subscheme of $G//G$.

 If $g$ is regular semisimple, then it is conjugate to a geometric point of $T$.
-Using the Bruhat decomposition, we see that a geometric point of $T$ is strongly regular iff it is not fixed by any element of the Weyl group $W$.
-The locus of points of $T$ not fixed by any element of $W$ is a $W$-stable open subspace of $T$.
-By \cite[Proposition V.1.1(ii)]{SGA1}, this locus is the pullback of an open subspace of $\Spec \Gamma(T,\OO_T)^W$.
+Using the Bruhat decomposition, we see that a regular semisimple geometric point of $T$ is strongly regular iff its stabilizer under the action of the Weyl group $W$ is trivial.
+The locus of points of $T$ with trivial stabilizer is a $W$-stable open subspace of $T$.
+By \cite[Proposition V.1.1(ii)]{SGA1}, this locus is the pullback of an open subspace of $\Spec \left(\Gamma(T,\OO_T)^W\right)$.

 By Chevalley restriction, the map $\Gamma(G,\OO_G)^G \to \Gamma(T,\OO_T)^W$ is an isomorphism.
 So the strongly regular locus of $G$ is the pullback of an open subscheme of $G//G$. \end{proof}

 \begin{defn} Let $X$ be a scheme, sousperfectoid space, or v-stack over $G//G$.
 The \emph{strongly regular locus} of $X$, denoted $X_{\sr}$, is the pullback $X \times_{G//G} (G//G)_{\sr}$. \end{defn}